TanmayJindal1205/Intelligent-ITSM-Decision-Support-System/README.md

 ## REST API

-The project exposes a RESTful API built using **FastAPI**, allowing external applications to integrate the trained SLA breach prediction model without using the Streamlit interface.
+The project exposes a RESTful API built using FastAPI, allowing external applications to integrate the trained SLA breach prediction model.

 ### Available Endpoint